mindspore-lab/mindone/examples/opensora_pku/README.md

 #### Tips on Finetuning

-To align with the torch hyper-parameters, we use the same learning rate (LR) $1e^{-4}$ as [Open-Sora-Plan v1.2.0](https://github.com/PKU-YuanGroup/Open-Sora-Plan/tree/v1.2.0).
+To align with the hyper-parameters, we use the same learning rate (LR) $1e^{-4}$ as [Open-Sora-Plan v1.2.0](https://github.com/PKU-YuanGroup/Open-Sora-Plan/tree/v1.2.0).
 However, our experience indicates that $1e^{-4}$ might be too large for finetuning the model on a small training set.
 If you want to finetune Open-Sora-Plan on your custom data with a small size, and notice that the large LR leads to unstable training, we have a few tips for you:

 1. You can lower your LR or increase the effective batch size, for example, by increasing `gradient_accumulation_steps` or running multi-machine training.
 2. You can try a different LR scheduler, for example, you can change the current constant LR scheduler to `polynomial decay` by: